paesanilab/mbpol_cuda_devel/NN_2L2H2O_poly2d/README.md

    - Layer list creation, saving a list of layers and automatically performing prediction according to layer types.

 ### For the provided tester:
-These testers are from repo /paesanilab/NeuralNets/testcase_forCUDA/ which are originally written in Python with Keras/Theano support.
+This tester is from repo /paesanilab/NeuralNets/testcase_forCUDA/ which is originally written in Python with Keras/Theano support.
-In the repo, the trained layers weights/bias are saved in a HDF5 file, and testing samples are written to an text file (both in different precison, respectively).
+In that repo, the trained layers weights/bias were saved in a HDF5 file, and testing samples were written to a text file (in different precisons, respectively).
-The above files are loaded by this C++ code to reproduce similar results as in Python, for the purpose of testing CUDA/CUDNN/CUBLAS utility in C++.
+The above files are loaded by this C++ code attemping to reproduce similar results as in Python, for the purpose of testing CUDA/CUDNN/CUBLAS utility in C++.
 File *python.out* contains the results from Keras/Theano based Python program.

-The results from single precision tester have an difference of less than 1e-7, and the difference by double precision is at least less than 1e-15.
+The results in single floating point precision tester have a difference of around 1e-7, and in double floating point precision have a difference of around 1e-15.

 ## TO RUN
 To make executive files:
-   - Make sure cuda/cudnn and hdf5 libraries are installed.
+   - Make sure **cuda/cudnn** and **hdf5** libraries are installed.
 Makefile will look for environment variable *CUDA_PATH/CUDNN_PATH/HDF5_PATH* to locate the installed library and included header files.
-If not found, it will look for /usr/local/cuda and /usr/local/hdf5 If not found, it will fail.
+If not found, it will look for /usr/local/cuda and /usr/local/hdf5.
+If not found, it will fail.
-   - If the libraries path are correctly found, type "make" to make two executive files.
+   - If the libraries paths are correctly found, type "make" to make the executive file.
-   - Run `NN_L2H2O_poly2d` for the tester.
+   - Run `NN_L2H2O_poly2d` for testing.
    - Compare the final output scores with what are from Python Keras/Theano.